Classification of simple Lie superalgebras in characteristic $2$: Abstract

 \section{Abstract}

-In characteristic 2, for Lie algebras, a (2,4)-structure is introduced in addition to the known, ``classical", restrictedness.
-For Lie superalgebras, the classical restrictedness of Lie algebras has two analogs: $(2|4)$- and $(2|2)$-structures; a $(2,4)|4$-structure on Lie superalgebras is the analog of a (2,4)-structure on the Lie algebras.
+All results concern characteristic 2.
+Two procedures that to every simple Lie algebra assign simple Lie superalgebras, most of the latter new, are offered.
+We prove that every simple finite-dimensional Lie superalgebra is obtained as the result of one of these procedures, so we classified all simple finite-dimensional Lie superalgebras modulo non-existing at the moment classification of simple finite-dimensional Lie algebras.

-In characteristic 2, two procedures that to every simple Lie algebra assign simple Lie superalgebras, most of them new, are offered.
-We proved that every simple finite-dimensional Lie superalgebra is obtained as the result of one of these procedures, so we described all simple finite-dimensional Lie superalgebras modulo non-existing at the moment classification of simple finite-dimensional Lie algebras.
-We give references to papers containing a conjectural method to obtain the latter classification and (currently incomplete) collections of examples of simple Lie algebras.
+This result concerns Lie superalgebras considered naively, as vector spaces.
+To obtain classification of simple Lie superalgebras in the category of supervarieties, one should list the non-isomorphic deforms (results of deformations) with odd parameter.
+This problem is open bar several examples described in arXiv~0807.3054.

-In characteristic 3, we prove that the known exceptional simple finite-dimensional vectorial Lie (super)algebras are restricted.
+For Lie algebras, in addition to the known --- ``classical" --- restrictedness, we introduce a (2,4)-structure on the two non-alternating series: orthogonal and of Hamiltonian vector fields.
+For Lie superalgebras, the classical restrictedness of Lie algebras has two analogs: $(2|4)$- and $(2|2)$-structures; one more analog --- a $(2,4)|4$-structure on Lie superalgebras is the analog of (2,4)-structure on Lie algebras.